FEDERICA TENTOR

 ABOUT

-In addition to her studio practice, Tentor has a background in curation and scholarly research.
-She curated the exhibition Revealing the Unconscious at Chashama and contributed to the catalogue for The Light of Infinite Wisdom at the Godwin-Ternbach Museum in Queens, NY.
-Her professional experience includes serving as a Gallery Assistant for the Organization of Independent Artists (OIA) and as Independent Curator in New York City from 2005-2007.
-From 2006 to 2024, she conducted dedicated studio research into the intersection of movement and visual art, focusing on the conceptual development of the body as a site of physical and emotional persistence.
+Alongside her studio practice, Tentor has experience in curatorial work and research.
+She curated Revealing the Unconscious at Chashama and contributed to the catalogue for The Light of Infinite Wisdom at the Godwin-Ternbach Museum.
+She also worked as a Gallery Assistant for the Organization of Independent Artists (OIA) and as an independent curator in New York City.

-Tentor’s formal education began in Italy at a specialized arts high school.
-She holds an M.A. in Art History from Queens College (CUNY), a B.A. in Dance and a Master of Social Work (MSW) from Florida International University (FIU), and an A.A. in Visual Arts from Miami Dade College, where she was awarded a scholarship for artistic merit.
-In addition to her artistic practice, she is a licensed psychotherapist in the state of Florida.
-Her work is held in private collections across the United States and Europe.
+Tentor studied art in Italy before continuing her education in the United States.
+She holds an M.A. in Art History from Queens College (CUNY), a B.A. in Dance and an M.S.W. from Florida International University, and an A.A. in Visual Arts from Miami Dade College, where she received a scholarship for artistic merit.
+She is also a licensed psychotherapist in Florida.
+Her work is held in private collections in the United States and Europe.

 ARTIST STATEMENT